Maikon/personal_blog/_posts/2014-05-29-encapsulation.md

 ---
+title: "Encapsulation"
 layout: post
-title: "Encapsulation."
+tag:
+- software design
+- Cohesion
+- Coupling
-category: post
+category: blog
 ---

 It's only day 3 in my apprenticeship but I'm already aware of the amount of work that I need to go through, in order to reach the level that I'm expected to reach.
 It's exciting and alarming at the same time but in a good way.

 Because of that I've started experimenting with different productivity tips that I found in order to maximise my daily input and output.
 Since last night, I started making a short list of things (3-4 max) that I need to achieve during the next day and possible ways of trying to tackle them.